tentwentyfour/puppet-graylog-collector-sidecar/README.md

   - nginx
 ```

-The same can be achieved using puppe manifests only:
+The same can be achieved using puppet manifests only:

 ```
 class { '::gcs':